 KEEP THE BEACH CLEAN – Be sure to clean after yourself before leaving the beach.
 You can throw the trash using the trash cans at the bathhouses, by the parking lot, or dispose of it at home.
 Remember to recycle!

-DON’T PLACE YOUR UMBRELLA TOO CLOSE TO OTHERS – Even if the beach is packed, it’s polite to ask permission to place your umbrella if you think you will be quite close to other people.
+DON’T PLACE YOUR UMBRELLA TOO CLOSE TO OTHERS – Even if the beach is packed, please ask permission to place your umbrella if you think you will be quite close to other people.
+It’s a kind gesture that people will appreciate.

 BE POLITE – Ball games may bother other people if you loose control of the ball.
 Just as well, avoid playing loud music – you may be a fan of rap but your neighbor may not necessarily have the same taste!